The employment law framework in Israel derives from several sources:

 XIII TRANSFER OF BUSINESS

-There are no ‘TUPE’-type regulations in Israel (TUPE referring to the Transfer of Undertakings (Protection of Employment) Regulations 2006).
+There are no regulations in Israel in the style of the Transfer of Undertakings (Protection of Employment) Regulations 2006.
 In principle, an employee cannot be transferred to another employer without his or her consent.
 Therefore, if an employee does not consent to the transfer, the seller would either continue the employment of the employee or terminate the employee’s employment.

 In practice, there are two methods of transferring employees, for example, on the sale of a business: